4raiven/4raiven/README.md

-# 4raiven.github.io
+### 4raiven.github.io
-Config files for my GitHub profile.

 ## Personal Website
-this is for studying purposes and just want to explore the free hosting of Github
+>This is for studying purposes and just want to explore the free hosting of Github